 There are a few other benefits which you can claim because of depression disorders-

-Under SSD, unemployment is termed as a situation wherein you are not getting employment due to disability.
-It can happen because of your depression disorders in the past.
-The employer may refuse to offer a job.
-Under such circumstances, you would be eligible to claim unemployment compensation.
+Under SSD, unemployment is termed as a situation wherein you are not getting employment due to having a disability that substantially interferes with your ability to work.
+This can happen because of your depression disorders in the past.
+An employer may refuse to offer a job.
+Under such circumstances, you could be eligible to claim unemployment compensation.

-You can claim the workers’ compensation benefits along with the usual SSD, but in such circumstances, the SSD benefits are reduced.
-When the workers’ compensation benefit would stop your SSD benefits simultaneously would go up.
+You can claim workers’ compensation benefits for having a work-related disability along with the usual SSD, but in such circumstances, the SSD benefits are reduced.
+When the workers’ compensation benefit would stop, your SSD benefits simultaneously would increase.

-Often it has been found that veterans are subjected to depression-related disorders.
+Often, it has been found that veterans are subjected to depression-related disorders.
 There is a separate benefit system for veterans.
-This is above what you would be entitled to receive from the SSD.
+These benefits may be more than what you would be entitled to receive from the SSD

 How Can We Help?